0davidog/CI_PP1_FlatByTheCemetery/README.md

 |Nest Hub Max|1280x800|
 |Windows laptop|1920x1080|

+### Defects

+In testing the site over time there were many challenges that presented themselves, especially when testing across devices and viewport sizes.
+These provided opportunities to tweak various aspects of the code to ensure the site looks appropriate across platforms.

+This included;
+- The second navigation bar introduced in the gallery pages, while allowing for an even clearer version of the links otherwise presented as images, prooved to take up valuable viewport space needed on small devices such as the Galaxy Fold, Galaxy S8+ or Huawei P30.
+The decision was made to remove the secondary nav-bar from display on screens of this size (below 375px width) and free up that space for page content.
+- The two videos displayed in the gallery had been encoded with an anamorphic setting.
+This didn't appear to be an issue as the videos displayed in the intended aspect ratio on all the emulated viewports in Chrome's Dev Tools.
+However, upom testing with the Mac os via browserstack the videos appeared squashed into a square aspect ratio.
+The solution taken was simply to republish the videos with a fixed 16.9 aspect.

 ### Browser and OS testing

 To make sure that the site looked good and responded properly across multiple different devices, browsers and operating systems I used the site [Browserstack](https://www.browserstack.com/) to live test multiple devices I wouldn't otherwise have access to.
 Here's a list of combinations that I confirmed the site looked and function properly on.
 Included is my own personal devices used to create the project.